Zach-Pate/Become-App/README.md

 ## Changelog

 *   **August 7, 2025:**
+    *   Added significant haptic feedback when triggering the edit view for an event.
     *   Implemented a "long press to drag" gesture on event tiles to prioritize scrolling and prevent accidental moves.
 A long press without dragging now opens the edit view.
     *   Overhauled the day navigation with a seamless, animated swipe gesture using `TabView`.
 This resolves gesture conflicts and improves the user experience.
     *   Changed the "Travel" event category color to a custom rust color for better visibility and contrast in both light and dark modes.